-The Group is generally able to make reliable estimates after it has agreed to the following with the other parties to the transaction:
+The Company is generally able to make reliable estimates after it has agreed to the following with the other parties to the transaction:

-- Each party's enforceable rights regarding the service to be provided and received by the parties; - (b) The consideration to be exchanged; and - (c) The manner and terms of agreements or offer documents.
+- (a) each party's enforceable rights regarding the service to be provided and received by the parties; - (b) the consideration to be exchanged; and - (c) the manner and terms of agreements or offer documents.

-Revenue in form of management fees for providing services to the trust is recognized on accrual basis over the life of the contract as per terms of the relevant trust deed/ offer documents.
+Revenue in form of management fees for providing services to the trust is recognised on accrual basis over the life of the contract as per terms of the relevant trust deed/ offer documents.
 The fees are recognized on accrual basis till the NAV of the Trust is recoverable and not wholly impaired.

-Recovery incentive is accounted over the period on a cash basis, i.e. as and when received by the Group, based on terms of the relevant trust deeds and offer document issued by the Trust.
+Recovery incentive is accounted over the period on a cash basis, i.e. as and when received by the Company, based on terms of the relevant trust deeds and offer document issued by the Trust.

-The Group recognises followings income/(loss) under the heading Net gain/(loss) on fair value changes on financial instruments at FVTPL
+The Company recognises followings income/(loss) pertaining to security receipts under the heading Net gain/(loss) on fair value changes on financial instruments at FVTPL;

-Additional realisation of assets over Net Asset Value of security receipt is accounted as per the terms of relevant trust deed / offer document on actual distribution from the trust after full redemption of the Net Asset Value of security receipts in the trust.

-(ii) Net appreciation/ depreciation in Net Asset Value of security receipts is considered as fair value gain/ (loss) on change in investment and credit impaired financial assets.
+- (i) Additional realisation of assets over Net Asset Value of security receipt is accounted as per the terms of relevant trust deed / offer document on actual distribution from the trust after full redemption of the Net Asset Value of security receipts in the trust. - (ii) Net appreciation/ depreciation in Net Asset Value of security receipts is considered as fair value gain/ (loss) on change in investment and credit impaired financial assets.

-3.5 Leasing
+3.3 Leasing

-The Group evaluates each contract or arrangement, whether it qualifies as lease as defined under Ind AS 116.
+The Company evaluates each contract or arrangement, whether it qualifies as lease as defined under Ind AS 116.

-The Group as a lessee
+The Company as a lessee

-The Group assesses, whether the contract is, or contains, a lease if the contract involves-
+The Company assesses, whether the contract is, or contains, a lease if the contract involves-